A family gap year is a wonderful opportunity for parents and kids to bond, experience the world together, learn so much, and have fun.

 Family Gap Year

-You can take a family gap year with kids or any age, with a single parent or guardian, or 2.
+You can take a family gap year with kids of any age, with a single parent or guardian, or 2.

 You can involve friends and relatives.
 There really are no set rules in taking a family gap year, you can take your family sabbatical, your way.

-We started when our kids were 6 and 8 and now they are teens.
+We started when our kids were 6 and 8 years old and Continued into their late teens.
 Or gap year took up most of their childhoods and it was a very good idea.
+Today they are grown (2024) they’re officially adults, but we still travel together, often.

 We need to give you all the tips, ideas and destinations you need to plan your family gap year in multiple blog posts, you will find what you need below.